Your baby’s skin is still sensitive, so you must be careful and gentle during bath time. Here’s a quick lesson on how to bathe a newborn baby!

 - Make sure everything you need is within your reach.
 But, of course, doing this prevents you from stepping out of the room in the middle of bathtime, too.

 - In the first year, babies only need to bathe three times a week as long as the diaper area is kept clean.
-But if the weather is hot and the baby is sweating a lot, bathing once a day is okay as long as the soap is safe for sensitive skin.
+But if the weather is hot and the baby is sweating, washing once a day is okay as long as the soap is safe for sensitive skin.

-- Test whether the baby soap and shampoo you are using are suitable for your little one’s skin.
+- Test whether the baby soap and shampoo you use to suit your little one’s skin.
 Do this by applying a small amount to the baby’s arm and waiting a few hours.
-If there is no reaction, then the soap is suitable for your little one’s skin.
+If there is no reaction, the soap is suitable for your little one’s skin.
 This skin test is essential because choosing the wrong soap can trigger allergies and make your baby uncomfortable.

 How to Choose a Safe Hair & Body Wash for Babies

-Besides knowing how to bathe a newborn baby, it’s essential to understand how to choose a safe baby soap, too.
-Although there are many options available in the market, not all of them are safe.
+Besides knowing how to bathe a newborn baby, it’s also essential to understand how to choose a safe baby soap.
+Although many options are available in the market, not all are safe.

 When shopping for baby soap, watch out for the following harmful ingredients: